In this FDD Talk post, you’ll learn the following:

 Part 1 – Statement of Average Gross Sales

-- This statement includes average Gross Sales of Type 1 and Type 2 franchised Scooter’s Coffee Stores for each of calendar years 2014 to 2018.
-For each year, Scooter’s Coffee only included Type 1 and Type 2 Stores that were open and operating during the entire 12-month period ending December 31 of the calendar year identified (each a “Measurement Period”).
+- This statement includes average Gross Sales of Participating Stores (both Participating Kiosk Stores and Participating Coffeehouse Stores) for each of calendar years 2014 to 2019.
+For each year, Scooter’s Coffee only included Kiosk and Coffeehouse Stores that were open and operating during the entire 12-month period ending December 31 of the calendar year identified (each a “Measurement Period”).